1.12 crore domestic air passengers in Dec; 6.7 per cent higher than Nov: DGCA | Business

 India resumed domestic passenger flights on May 25, 2020, after a gap of two months due to coronavirus.

+In a statement, an IndiGo spokesperson said the airline is ''pleased to deliver our promise of OTP consistently even during the most challenging times''. ''IndiGo has been the leader in OTP for 10 out of 12 months in 2021, with an average of on-time performance over 93.5 per cent across key metro cities through the year,'' the spokesperson added.

-Go First and Vistara were at the second and third positions at these four airports in December with 83 per cent and 81.5 per cent on-time performance respectively, the DGCA said.
+According to the DGCA, Go First and Vistara were at the second and third positions at the aforementioned four metro airports in December with 83 per cent and 81.5 per cent OTP respectively.

 During the last two years, all airlines in India have opted for cost-reducing measures such as pay cuts, leave without pay and layoffs in order to tide over the coronavirus-induced crisis.